IAccessible/IAccessible.github.io/_pages/about-us.md

 layout: single
 ---
 ## Disability owned – Nothing for  us without us!
 IAccessible is a disability owned social enterprise built on the premise of “nothing for us without us!” with a target to channel the skills and experience of people with disabilities to bridge the #DisabilityDivide”.
-The founder, Manish Agrawal, has been blind for over 20 years and has been driving accessibility innovations at Microsoft and other companies for years.
+Everyone at IAccessible, including the founders, Aman Singal and Manish Agrawal, has lived experience of disabilities.
+We have been driving accessibility innovations in large enterprises like Microsoft and other companies for years.

 ## The #Disability Divide is growing
 Around the world, more than one billion people or about 15% to 20% of the world’s entire population live with some form of disability (Source: World Health Org).
 The global market of people with disabilities is over 1 billion people with a spending power of more than $6 trillion (Source: The Business Case for Digital Accessibility).
 In spite of these numbers, today's digital world is highly inaccessible.
 There is growing demand to bridge this #DisabilityDivide in all small and large scale digital experiences.